 PRP Injections are an adjunctive procedure in Surgery

-Research continues to show that PRP as an adjunct to surgery improves the clinical outcomes.
+Research continues to show that PRP as an adjunct to surgery improves clinical outcomes.

 Other uses for PRP injections

 Platelet Rich Plasma is used to treat other conditions as well.
-Achilles pain, patella tendonitis, and plantar fasciitis are among conditions that may qualify for PRP.
-Research is showing benefit to using PRP as an adjunct to surgery for other procedures, including rotator cuff repair and patella tendon repair.
+Achilles pain, patella tendonitis, and plantar fasciitis are among the conditions that may qualify for PRP.
+Research shows the benefit of using PRP as an adjunct to surgery for other procedures, including rotator cuff repair and patella tendon repair.

 PRP: who is a candidate?

-Although PRP and regenerative medicine are great medical advancements, they are NOT an option for every condition nor every patient.
-At Sano, we continue to educate patients and utilize regenerative medicine therapies on an individualized basis, when it is a viable treatment option, and has a valid chance of favorable outcomes.
+Although PRP and regenerative medicine are great medical advancements, they are NOT an option for every condition or every patient.
+At Sano, we continue to educate patients and utilize regenerative medicine therapies on an individualized basis, when it is a viable treatment option and has a valid chance of favorable outcomes.

 Watch a PRP Injection